A Counterexample to the L\'evy Flight Foraging Hypothesis in the Narrow Capture Framework: Asymptotic solution of

+In \S \ref{appA}, we provide a derivation of the pseudo-differential equation \eqref{integral equation} for $u_\eps(\bx)$ starting from a random walk formalism.
+In \S \ref{appB}, we provide an two-term asymptotic solution for $u_\eps$ leading to the main result \eqref{ubarasympt} using a matched asymptotic analysis.
+Through this analysis, we highlight how effects of target and search domain geometry enter into the expression for the GMFPT.
+In \S \ref{appC}, we discuss how this analysis extends to the flat 3-D torus as well as closed 2-D manifolds.

-\section{Derivation of elliptic (pseudo)-differential equations for average Brownian and L\'evy search times}
+\subsection{Derivation of elliptic (pseudo)-differential equations for average Brownian and L\'evy search times}

-We provide here a derivation of the pseudo-differential equation for the average search time via L\'evy flight of a circular target of radius $\epsilon$ starting from some point $\bx = (x_1,x_2)$.
+We begin with the derivation of \eqref{Au}, the pseudo-differential equation for the average search time via L\'evy flight of a circular target of radius $\eps$ starting from some point $\bx = (x_1,x_2)$.
 The derivation is based on a continuum limit of a discrete process, and is given in \cite{redner2001guide} for a Brownian search, which we reproduce first for the purpose of completeness.